Anstice & Associates, Our History

 The earthquakes of 2010 and 2011 caused extensive damage and Blantyre was forced to be demolished, which has led to the construction of an all new purpose-built practice, built by Falcon Construction.
 This concrete cube system will withstand whatever nature wishes to throw at it.

 John Anstice retired from active practice at the end of 2013 and passed the baton to two of his trusted Optometrists, Dharshie Hughes (Jeyaseelan) and Jeremy Fox.
-Dharshie and Jeremy, along with Iris Xu, have taken the care of patients, especially children, to the next level, in the form of Schoolvision, a specialist assessment qualification from the UK.
+Dharshie and Jeremy, along with a highly qualified team have taken the care of patients, especially children, to the next level, in the form of Schoolvision, a specialist assessment qualification from the UK.
 They are passionate about eyecare and uncovering any issues related to vision and learning.